Introduction

 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

-cd /path/to/tensorflow/models
+cd /path/to/tensorflow/models/research

 protoc object_detection/protos/*.proto --python_out=.